heidikieff/heidikieff.github.io/_projects/house-of-cards.md

 ## PACKAGING DESIGN

-Objective: Dive into a selected Emigre type face learning its origin and the different parts of a letterform to form a deck of cards.
-Puzzler also must be used in each card design.

-Concept: To create a focus on the font Modula created by emigre.
-Modula was one of the first type face created on the new macintosh.
-I wanted to represent those qualities of the type face on the cards.
-Showing each part of the letterform and mixing it with a design that represented that new age of technology.
+Modula was one of the first font families designed on the new macintosh.
+Modula is firmly grounded in the idea of that these forms of computer fonts must result as an integral part of the digital process, not in spite of it.
+The computer was very crude when it came to producing subtle curves.
+I wanted my House of Cards to tell that story.
+Showing each letterform and pairing it with a composition that represented that new age of technology.